Camp Catawba

+History

-Camp Catawba was a summer camp for boys near the town of Blowing Rock in the Blue Ridge Mountains of North Carolina.
-It was established in 1944 by Vera Lachmann (1904–1985), a poet, classicist and educator who emigrated from Germany in 1939.
-In 1947 she was joined by the composer Tui St. George Tucker (1924–2004), who was the camp's music director.
+It was established in 1944 by educator Vera Lachmann.
+In 1947, she was joined by the composer Tui St. George Tucker, who was the camp's music director.
 Camp Catawba closed after the 1970 season.
 The camp's nearest neighbors and indispensable practical aids were Mr. and Mrs. Ira W. and Sally Lentz Bolick, a mountain farm couple who descended from 18th-century German immigrants to America.